Mikhail Lermontov: Death

-After visiting Moscow (where he produced no fewer than eight poetic pieces of invective aimed at Benckendorff), on 9 May 1841, Lermontov arrived to Stavropol, introduced himself to general Grabbe and asked for permission to stay in the town.
+After visiting Moscow (where he produced no fewer than eight poetic pieces of invective aimed at Benckendorff), on 9 May 1841, Lermontov arrived in Stavropol, introduced himself to general Grabbe and asked for permission to stay in the town.
 Then, on a whim, he changed his course, found himself in Pyatigorsk and sent his seniors a letter informing them of his having fallen ill.
-The regiment's special commission recommended him treatment at Mineralnye Vody.
-What he did instead was embark upon the several weeks' spree.
+The regiment's special commission recommended he receive treatment at Mineralnye Vody in the Caucasian Mineral Waters region.
+What he did instead was embark upon several weeks' spree.
 "In the mornings he was writing, but the more he worked, the more need he felt to unwind in the evenings," Skabichevsky wrote.
 "I feel I'm left with very little of my life," the poet confessed to his friend A. Merinsky on 8 July, a week before his death.

-In Pyatigorsk Lermontov enjoyed himself, feeding on his notoriety of a social misfit, his fame as a poet second only to Pushkin and his success with A Hero of Our Time.
-Meanwhile, in the same salons his Cadet school friend Nikolai Martynov, dressed as a native Circassian, wore a long sword, affected the manners of a romantic hero not unlike Lermontov's Grushnitsky character.
+In Pyatigorsk Lermontov enjoyed himself, feeding on his notoriety as a social misfit, his fame as a poet second only to Pushkin, and his success with A Hero of Our Time.
+Meanwhile, in the same salons, his Cadet school friend Nikolai Martynov, dressed as a native Circassian, wearing a long sword and affecting the manners of a romantic hero not unlike Lermontov's Grushnitsky character.
 Lermontov teased Martynov mercilessly until the latter couldn't stand it anymore.
-On 25 July 1841, Martynov challenged his offender to a duel.
+On 25 July 1841, Martynov challenged his tormentor to a duel.
 The fight took place two days later at the foot of Mashuk mountain.
 Lermontov allegedly made it known that he was going to shoot into the air.
-Martynov was the first to shoot and he aimed straight into the heart, killing his opponent on the spot.
-On 30 July Lermontov was buried, without military honours, thousands of people attending the ceremony.
+Martynov was the first to shoot, and he hit Lermontov in the heart, killing his opponent on the spot.
+On 30 July Lermontov was buried, without military honors.
+Thousands of people attended the ceremony.

-In January 1842 the Tsar issued an order allowing the coffin to be transported to Tarkhany, where Lermontov was laid to rest at the family cemetery.
-Upon receiving the news his grandmother Elizaveta Arsenyeva suffered a minor stroke.
+In January 1842, the Tsar issued an order allowing the coffin to be transported to Tarkhany, where Lermontov was laid to rest at the family cemetery.
+Upon receiving the news, Lermontov's grandmother Elizaveta Arsenyeva suffered a minor stroke.
 She died in 1845.
 Many of Lermontov's verses were discovered posthumously in his notebooks.